dareoyeleke/SQL-ENGINEERING/README.md

-### 3) Country Specific or remote jobs :: Query to find skills and no of jobs per skill for Data Analyst jobs that are in the US or are remote jobs
+### 3) 🌍Country Specific or remote jobs :: Query to find skills and no of jobs per skill for Data Analyst jobs that are in the US or are remote jobs 📍
   ```sql
     SELECT
       skills,